-C / Borg – Parliament of Robots at DIAS Digital Interactive Art Space invited by chief curator Morten Søndergaard and director of DIAS Rasmus Vestergaard will consist of interactive robotic sculptures inspired by the culture, nature, and political organization of Denmark and its relation to an evolving global politic of robots and machine vision.
+C / Borg – Parliament of Robots at DIAS Digital Interactive Art Space, invited by chief curator Morten Søndergaard and director of DIAS Rasmus Vestergaard, will consist of interactive robotic sculptures inspired by the culture, nature, and political organization of Denmark and its relation to an evolving global politic of robots and machine vision.

 The constitution requires equal representation of the various opinions of the electorate.
-These robots will also respond to one and many individuals collectively as metaphor for this extreme example of representational government.
-The Danish political system is characterized by a fusion of powers with the government being drawn from the ranks of the Folketing.
+These robots will also collectively respond to one and many individuals as the metaphor for this extreme example of representational government.
+The Danish political system is characterized by a fusion of powers with the government drawn from the ranks of the Folketing.

 These fingers will respond when viewers pass.
-One robot will influence another robot as they are first visually activated with RGB LED colors and then motion.
+One robot will influence another robot as they are first visually activated with RGB LED colors and motion.

 Some of the C / Borg – The Parliament of Robots will be given birth on laser cutters in natural wood and will allow replication of large numbers to fill the station with this living sculpture.
 Each robot will be about 40 – centimeters long.
-They will be placed in the station to be out of easy reach of passing viewers.
+They will be placed in the station to be out of the easy reach of passing viewers.

 Data / Site / Interaction

 Pens with large storage tanks will be used.
-As the plexiglass and sheets of plywood for this work are sourced in Denmark and the motor hangers and clips are lightweight, this work travels with low dimensional and physical weight.
+As the plexiglass and sheets of plywood for this work are sourced in Denmark, and the motor hangers and clips are lightweight, this work travels with low dimensional and physical weight.